 The planet Saturn rules over the zodiac sign Capricorn with a serious hand.
 Saturn brings out the traditional side of Capricorn, enhancing its practical nature to ensure that “the goat” takes calculated steps toward success.
 Capricorn is a hard-working sign with a strong sense of determination which is what Saturn is all about.
 This regimented planet influences Capricorn’s disciplined demeanour.

 Setting the theological question of original sin aside, it’s helpful to recognise that Saturn serves as a model of discipline, structure and commitment.
-If the planet is under expressed, it’s difficult to turn ideas into reality, to stick to a plan or to defend oneself.
+If the planet is under expressed, it’s difficult to turn ideas into reality, to stick to plans or to defend oneself.
 When Saturn is expressed too strongly we become rigid and fearful—even paralysed.
 The point is to find a balance between form and flexibility that, like a healthy body, is a structured yet dynamic way of being.

 So while Lucifer may be the eternal antagonist, he has a role to play in the flowering of love—for without his determination little of value would be accomplished.
-While spirituality has a place, it must be yoked to manifest principles in order to propagate itself in the world.
+While spirituality has a place, it must be yoked to sexuality in order to propagate itself in the world.
 We may be terrified of the Devil, yet he resides in our loins.